Cailin Huyck Orr

-My background is in Limnology and my previous biophysical research focused on interdisciplinary stream and river dynamics.
-I spent two years working as a synthesis postdoctoral researcher with the National Center for Earth-Surface Dynamics at the St. Anthony Falls Laboratory in Minneapolis.
+My background is in Limnology and restoration ecology my previous research focused on interdisciplinary stream and river dynamics.
 Before joining SERC I was a faculty member in the School of the Environment at Washington State University working with collaborators in geosciences, engineering, economics, and communications on both stream ecology and also water sustainability and climate projects.
 I continue to work with graduate students at WSU who are interested in nitrogen and phosphorus dynamics in streams.

 (Huyck pronounced "hike" like a long walk.)